 Ultimately, I tested OwnCloud on a bare-metal server as well as a virtual machine .
 Both worked great.
 I even had an OwnCloud install running on a machine with only 1GB of RAM, certainly not preferred, but it ran fine.

 I also wanted a larger drive.
 My first installation started with just a 40GB drive, and I wanted to add a 350 GB drive to the current installation.
 I started by adding the new drive to the server, partitioning it, formatting and mounting it.
-Then, adjust OwnCloud‘s data configuration , and simply move all the files in OwnCloud‘s datadirectory.
+Then, adjust OwnCloud‘s data configuration , and simply move all the files in OwnCloud‘s data directory.
 I was hit with a bunch of errors until I clued into moving the hidden files and the appropriate ownership and permissions.
 Once I did that, OwnCloud was good about getting back up and running and syncing again with the new, larger drive.
 The clients did not need to do a full re-sync in my experience.
 Of course, that scenario is replacing a smaller drive with a bigger one, and not adding to an existing pool of data.
-I would love to hear you experience with that process.
+I would love to hear your experience with that process.

 The real power comes in when attaching a hostname to the server and using OwnCloud‘s many sharing facilities.
 Much like you would in Dropbox, open the web interface, choose the file you want to share and go through the process.
-Currently you can share a link to the file, get a password on the share and even choose an expiry date.
-You can’t yet set a limit on number of downloads, but I’m sure it’s been suggested.
+Currently, you can share a link to the file, get a password on the share and even choose an expiry date.
+You can’t yet set a limit on a number of downloads, but I’m sure it’s been suggested.

 Also, using a Dynamic IP is possible.
 Here’s how I did it:

-1. Set Up a hostname with a dynamic ip host – I used No-IP
+1. Set Up a hostname with a dynamic IP host – I used No-IP

 2. Install the updater on Linux.
 I used these instructions, but match it to your service.
 You’ll want to make sure it runs on boot.

-3. On your DNS, decide on a host name (the shorter the better), and add a CNAME record that points to your dynamic hostname.
+3. On your DNS, decide on a hostname (the shorter the better), and add a CNAME record that points to your dynamic hostname.

 With that, your OwnCloud server IP changes shouldn’t cause too much pain, and you’ll have a greater range of options as far as places you can install the server.
-It’s not perfect (having a static ip should be a priority), but it’s an option.
+It’s not perfect (having a static IP should be a priority), but it’s an option.

-Then, theres the synchronization client.
+Then, there’s the synchronization client.
 While using version 1.8.0 on Windows XP and connecting to the server non-SSL, the client was working fine.
 When I attempted to switch the client from http to an SSL connection, the app crashes and offers little detail more than a nondescript offer to send a report to someone (offering to let us see the report would help!).
-Instead of fighting to find a way to get at logs, I just uninstalled and reinstalled the sync client, reconfigured it and things appeared to be working on on SSL.
+Instead of fighting to find a way to get at logs, I just uninstalled and reinstalled the sync client, reconfigured it and things appeared to be working on SSL.
 The client on OS X worked with no issues.

 Right now, two big features are missing:

 1. Deduplication – Known as the process of reducing the amount of space used by dropping bits (or files) that are the same.
-Since this is probably a OS-Level process, it makes sense that OwnCloud wouldn’t do it, but having an integrated or preferred option for installing this feature would make OwnCloud very awesome .
+Since this is probably an OS-Level process, it makes sense that OwnCloud wouldn’t do it, but having an integrated or preferred option for installing this feature would make OwnCloud very awesome .

 2. Synchronizing Delta changes in files – Probably the biggest reason why you would ditch OwnCloud and go to DropBox.
 Since the process of synchronizing bit-level changes is a hard thing to do, I don’t expect this feature will come fast.
 The good people at OwnCloud appear to be working it and can be supported at BountySource.
 I encourage you to contribute to them (or just to the general project).